Sex and Intimacy

 You can potentially try:

-Rimming (oral-anal play) (with safe hygiene): if both partners are comfortable and have discussed hygiene and boundaries.
+Rimming (oral-anal play) (with good hygiene): if both partners are comfortable and have discussed hygiene and boundaries.
+See here for more information on oral-anal play in IBD, but it can be an alternative to anoreceptive intercourse.

-Kissing, cuddling, erotic massage: especially around the pelvis, thighs, and lower back, which can be healing and sensual
+Kissing, cuddling, skin-skin contact, erotic massage: especially around the pelvis, thighs, and lower back (erogenous zones), which can be healing and sensual without penetration of areas that IBD is affecting.

-Intimacy is not defined by penetration, it’s defined by pleasure, mutual care, and presence and it’s important to recognize that, especially in IBD!
+At the end of the day, intimacy isn’t solely defined by penetration, it’s how you and your person of interest find pleasure, mutual care, and presence and it’s important to recognize that, especially in IBD!

-Intimacy is about safety, trust, and creative connection and doesn’t have to be solely defined by bottoming!
+Intimacy is about safety, trust, and creative connection and doesn’t have to be solely defined by bottoming.
+In IBD, having to take a pause from certain things can feel like the end of the world, but there are always other things!

 TL;DR: Safe, Hot, and Empowered - The Toolkit for Better Sex with IBD